 What is the cost of a Disney cruise?
 What is really included in the price?
 When you book a Disney cruise you really need to know exactly what is already included so that you can have a real expectation of the costs.
 The good news is that most things are included in the basic Disney cruise cost.

 Read on to find out what is already included in the Disney cruise rate as well as extra costs that you may incur

 Disney Cruise Stateroom

 Sometimes you will even get a Disney Cruise Kids Sail Free deal – as you would imagine, these tend to sell very quickly so watch for updates about these as we tell you about them as soon as they are announced.
 It is a long time since we saw a Disney Cruise Kids Sail Free Deal, but we always live in hope!

 There are sometimes discount deals on Disney Cruises for Florida Residents and Military Personnel.
-We have also seen some Disney Cruise discounts for Canadians, but these tend to be rare.
+We have also seen some Disney Cruise discounts for Canadians.
+However, these tend to be rare.

 Disney Cruise Food

 All of the food is included.
 You can eat very well on a Disney cruise ship without ever paying another penny more than the basic price.
 There really is so much food, you definitely won’t go hungry.

 There are buffet and restaurant options for each meal.
 You will also find snacks, pizza and ice cream available for no extra charge.
 Room service is available 24 hours a day – the food is mostly free, although there are some paid for options.

 The quality of the servers on the Disney cruise line is the highest of any of the cruise lines that we have experienced.
 We love the rotational dining experience as it lets your servers get to know your likes and dislikes.
 We always choose the same servers on the Disney ships and have got to know them well over the years.